 Not everyone is qualified to deal with collection agencies, and there’s absolutely nothing wrong with getting help in the process.

 A good credit repair company is a better option.
-They’ll work directly with Waypoint Resource Group to not only get the debt settled, but often have it removed from your credit report.
+They’ll work directly with them to not only get the debt settled, but to have it removed from your credit.

 But if Waypoint Resource Group threatens you with legal action, you may need to hire a credit attorney.